hylee1rt/PROJECT5/index.md

 |Ward     |![download (9)](https://user-images.githubusercontent.com/66886936/118550460-b4842280-b72a-11eb-9ea8-df1c5f1ba0d1.png)|<img width="91" alt="ward" src="https://user-images.githubusercontent.com/66886936/118564831-059e1180-b73f-11eb-9285-b1f03877f4d7.png">|0.75|

 However, since we already know how many clusters there are (there are 3 individuals in our data), we will specify the number of clusters.
 Using 3 as the number of clusters and the linkage type "complete," we can achieve a 75% accuracy with this clustering method.
 This means that our model was able to correctly group the data into three clusters that belong to three different individuals 75% of the time.
+We can also see the incorrectly clustered data points from the confusion matrices.

 ```python
 from sklearn.cluster import AgglomerativeClustering as AC